 - When the batch has been reviewed, click Check-in.

-*IMPORTANT NOTE: When you check out a batch, DISCO uses "just-in-time batching," which means that all of the documents in a stage are not put into batches until the reviewer requests them.
-This means that any change in strategy in your review does not revolve around lots of deconstruction of batches that have not yet been reviewed.
+*IMPORTANT NOTE: When you check out a batch, DISCO Review uses just-in-time batching, which means that all of the documents in a stage are not put into batches until the reviewer requests them.
+That way, any change in strategy in your review does not revolve around lots of deconstruction of batches that have not yet been reviewed.

-*IMPORTANT NOTE: For databases created BEFORE 02/07/17, a document enters stage complete after being marked Reviewed, whether the document was checked back in or not.
-For databases created ON or AFTER 02/07/17, a document will enter stage complete ONLY IF the document has been marked Reviewed and is currently in a batch that is checked in.
+*IMPORTANT NOTE: For databases created before February 7, 2017, a document enters stage complete after being marked Reviewed, whether the document was checked back in or not.
+For databases created on or after February 7, 2017, a document will enter stage complete ONLY IF the document has been marked Reviewed and is currently in a batch that is checked in.

 To view progress information, on the Review Stages page, click Metrics.